nktkarnany/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization nanodegree project

 Here is the link to the website whose source code is in this repository.
-[Optimized Link](https://nktkarnany.github.io/frontend-nanodegree-mobile-portfolio/).
+[Link to the Website](https://nktkarnany.github.io/frontend-nanodegree-mobile-portfolio/).

-Link to the google page speed insights for the index.html page - [Score - 93 & 95](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fnktkarnany.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F&tab=mobile)
+Link to the google page speed insights for the index.html page - [Check Out Page Speed Score](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fnktkarnany.github.io%2Ffrontend-nanodegree-mobile-portfolio%2F&tab=mobile)

 Link to the pizza.html with 60 FPS speed when scrolling - [Scroll To Feel It](https://nktkarnany.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html)